rgoubault/machine-learning-portfolio/README.md

 1. We aim to accomplish building a prediction model that will classify whether user (i.e. customer) intended to make a purchase on online webstore.
 The dataset is from an online webstore and is related to user activites on the webstore.

 ## Project: Predicting Breast Cancer
 https://github.com/rgoubault/machine_learning/blob/main/breast_cancer_v1.ipynb

 Task:
 1. We aim to accomplish building a prediction model that will classify whether or not breast tissue is malignant (cancerous) or benign (harmless).
 The dataset contains measurements of breast tissue, obtained by a medical imaging technique.
 From that, several measurements of the cell nuclei are derived.

+## Project: Predicting Stroke

+Task:
+1. We aim to accomplish building a prediction model that will classify whether a patient is likely to get a stroke or not.